gcassel/Modular-Organizing-Terminology/terms/coercion.md

 Institutional coercion, as noted above, may cause episodes of interpersonal coercion through abused authority.
 In other cases, however, it may seem impersonal even if it’s ‘executed’ by a specific person or persons.

-Institutional coercion includes cases when people are coerced by any group rules which call for automatic *punishment*.
+Institutional coercion includes cases when people are coerced by any group rules which call for automatic [punishment](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/punishment.md).
 Institutional coercion differs from *groupthink*, including moblike behavior.